-2022-23 2021-22 Details of improvements in environmental and Social impacts R&D Not quantified Not quantified Expenditure on R & D is not specifically accounted for.
-Internal team undertakes the R & D activities on a continuous basis.
-Capex 29.49% 47.44% ESP Field extension, Gasifire in Pellet plant, ESP modification in Pellet Plant, Dust collector system and bag filter in Sponge Iron Plant / Energy saving equipments.
+FY 2023-24 FY 2022-23 Details of improvements in environmental and Social impacts R&D Not quantified Not quantified Internal team undertakes the R & D activities on a continuous basis, to recycle waste, reduce natural resource consumption including power, water and air, achieve efficiency in operations.
+Capex 16.48% 29.49% Reduction in environment pollution, efficiency in production, reduction in water consumption.

-- 2. a.
+2. a.
 Does the entity have procedures in place for sustainable sourcing?
+(Yes/No)

-(Yes/No) - No. However, the Company expects its suppliers & transporters to abide by its ethical, social, safety, and security standards for transparent, hassle-free, and long-term business relationships.
-The Company takes every effort to ensure that its suppliers & transporters are compliant in areas such as child labour, forced or compulsory labour, health & safety & hospitality, and human rights etc. - b.
+No. However, the Company expects its suppliers & transporters to abide by its ethical, social, safety, and security standards for transparent, hassle-free, and long-term business relationships.
+The Company takes effort to ensure that its suppliers & transporters are compliant in areas such as pollution control, child labour, forced or compulsory labour, health & safety & hospitality, and human rights etc.

+b.
 If yes, what percentages of inputs were sourced sustainably?

-Quantification is difficult - 3.
-Describe the processes in place to safely reclaim your products for reusing, recycling and disposing at the end of life, for (a) Plastics (including packaging) (b) E-waste (c) Hazardous waste and (d) other waste. - The Company takes utmost care in disposing hazardous waste and e-waste which are disposed through authorized/registered recyclers/disposers.
-All non-hazardous waste is either recycled and reused in its own operations for brick making/road making or sold as co-products to other industries, with the largest customer being the cement industry. - 4.
-Whether Extended Producer Responsibility (EPR) is applicable to the entity's activities (Yes / No).
+3. Describe the processes in place to safely reclaim your products for reusing, recycling and disposing at the end of life, for (a) Plastics (including packaging)(b) E-waste (c) Hazardous waste and (d) other waste.

+The plastic waste, E-waste and hazardous waste left over after reuse / recycle in production process is disposed of through authorized/registered recyclers/disposers.
+All non-hazardous waste is either recycled and reused in its own operations for brick making/road making or sold as co-products to other industries, with the largest customer being the cement industry.

+4. Whether Extended Producer Responsibility (EPR) is applicable to the entity's activities (Yes / No).
 If yes, whether the waste collection plan is in line with the Extended Producer Responsibility (EPR) plan submitted to Pollution Control Boards?
-If not, provide steps taken to address the same. - Yes.
-The waste collection plan is in line with the Extended Producer Responsibility (EPR) plan submitted to Pollution Control Boards.
+If not, provide steps taken to address the same.

+Yes.
+The waste collection plan is in line with the Extended Producer Responsibility (EPR) plan submitted to Pollution Control Board.

 1. Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry)?
 If yes, provide details in the following format?

 No.

-NIC Code Name of Product /Service % of total Turnover contributed Boundary for which the Life Cycle Perspective /Assessment was conducted Whether conducted by independent external agency (Yes/No) Results communicated in public domain (Yes/No) If yes, provide the web- link. - - - - - -
+NIC Code Name of Product /Service % of total Turnover contributed Boundary for which the Life Cycle Perspective /Assessment was conducted Whether conducted by independent external agency (Yes/No) Results communicated in public domain (Yes/ No) If yes, provide the web-link.